nbehrnd/bader_article/readme.md

 into a .pdf via restructured text (rst) and `rst2pdf` (see file `ex_rst.pdf`) represents the content best in terms of completeness.
 On the other hand, the conversions via pdfLaTeX or groff don't squeeze the two illustrations ...

+Incremental updates of the markdown file as well as pdf obtained by either workflow based on this source file will be deposit in the main branch.